smithy-lang/smithy-rs/tools/ci-build/README.md

 The action names are the names of the scripts in `scripts/`, and `[args...]` get forwarded to those scripts.

-__Note:__ `ci-action` does not rebuild the build image, so if you modified a script, you need to run `./acquire-build-image --force-local` from the origin `tools/ci-build` path.
+__Note:__ `ci-action` does not rebuild the build image, so if you modified a script, you need to run `./acquire-build-image --force-local && ./create-local-build-image` from the origin `tools/ci-build` path.